Artwork from 1600–1450 BC depicting blue monkeys collecting saffron Olaf Tausch, CC BY 3.0, via Wikimedia Commons

 In Persian culture, saffron was tied to royal ceremonies and considered a sacred offering.
 Persian myths spoke of saffron fields blessed by divine beings, and warriors would often bathe in saffron-infused waters before battles to gain strength and protection.
 Ancient Zoroastrians revered saffron for its vibrant color, linking it to the sacred fire, a symbol of life and purity.

-Throughout the centuries, saffron continued to appear in folklore across civilizations — from being used in love potions in medieval Europe to being woven into Indian Ayurvedic rituals for prosperity and spiritual enlightenment.
-Even today, saffron’s mystical reputation lingers, a golden thread connecting the ancient world’s reverence with modern appreciation.
+Over the centuries, saffron continued to appear in folklore across civilizations, from being used in love potions in medieval Europe to being woven into Indian Ayurvedic rituals for prosperity and spiritual enlightenment.
+Even today, saffron’s mystical reputation lingers.

 Medicinal Power Through the Ages